Skip to content

 Assets management

-In all Pixi’VN functions you can directly use the image URL without having to worry about uploading and manipulating the image with Assets
+In all Pixi’VN functions you can directly use the image URL, even if not defined in Assets.

 let alien1 = await showImage("alien", "https://pixijs.com/assets/eggHead.png");